Antariksh Industries Ltd.

 The Quarterly Half-Yearly and Annual Financial Results of the Company are forwarded tothe Bombay Stock Exchange immediately upon its approval by the Board of Directors and aresimultaneously published in leading newspapers in English and Marathi (regional language).

 In accordance with the Listing Regulations requirements data pertaining toShareholding Pattern Quarterly Financial Results and Other Details are forwarded to theStock Exchange.

 During the year under review no presentation was made to the institutional investorsor analysts.

 Market Share Price Data:

-There has been no trading at BSE Limited during the financial year 2014-15.
+There has been no trading at BSE Limited during the year under review.

 Share Transfer System:

 Presently the Share Transfer documents received by the Company's Registrar and TransferAgents in physical form are processed approved and dispatched with in a period of 10 to15 days from the date of receipt provided the documents received are complete and theshares under transfer are not under dispute.